Llanwrin: History and background

 Historically, it was in the county of Montgomeryshire (Sir Drefaldwyn).

 The village is named after its church, dedicated to St. Gwrin, which dates from late medieval times and was last restored in 1864.
 The nearby historically significant house of Mathafarn dates back to at least 1485.

-Once a thriving community with its own Blacksmiths, Public House and village shop, all long since closed, in recent years the village has been a collection of houses stretched along the B4404 road.
+Once a thriving community with its own blacksmith, pub and village shop – all long since closed – in recent years the village has been a collection of houses stretched along the B4404 road.

 Straw man

-Llanwrin is known locally, for its various Straw man characters which are located from time to time on the small triangle shaped village green.
+Llanwrin is known locally for its various straw man characters, which are located from time to time on the small triangle-shaped village green.